-Pasadena Plastic Surgery Joins Biobank Effort
+Pasadena Plastic Surgery Joins Lipedema Foundation Biobank Effort

-This partnership increases the availability of critical materials needed to study disease biology.
+The participation of this site increases the availability of critical materials needed to study disease biology.
 The team collects samples and data from both affected and unaffected participants, including tissue that would otherwise be discarded during standard procedures.
 By preserving these materials, the site supports more comprehensive and comparative research.

 “Patient-submitted samples like these are critical to research progress... direct analysis of affected tissues is essential to understand the local biological mechanisms driving the disease.”